|News >||Travel >||Holiday Travel >|

 AAA forecasts that more than one-third of Americans will travel this holiday season.
 The record-breaking 112.5 million travelers taking to the nation’s runways, roads and rails for the year-end holidays represents a 4.4 percent increase over last year and the most since AAA has been tracking holiday travel.

 “’Tis the season for holiday travel, and more Americans than ever will journey to spend time with friends and family or choose to take a vacation,” said Bryan Shilling, managing director, AAA Travel products and services.
 “Strong economic growth fueled by robust consumer spending continues to drive strong demand for seasonal travel.
 With a record-breaking one-third of the country choosing to travel this holiday, roadways and airports are sure to be busy.”

 By the Numbers

-AAA expects to rescue more than 338,000 motorists this Independence Day weekend, with the primary reasons being lockouts, flat tires and battery-related issues.
+AAA expects to rescue more than 960,000 motorists at the roadside this year-end holiday period.
+More than 24,000 are expected to receive assistance across the Dakotas and Minnesota.
+Dead batteries, lockouts and flat tires will be the leading reasons AAA members will experience car trouble.
 AAA recommends motorists take their vehicle to a trusted repair facility to perform any needed maintenance before heading out.
 Oil changes, fluid level checks, battery tests and tire inspections go a long way toward reducing the chances of a breakdown.
-AAA members get a free 24-point inspection at approved auto repair facilities (learn more).

 AAA’s projections are based on economic forecasting and research by IHS Markit.
 The London-based business information provider teamed with AAA in 2009 to jointly analyze travel trends during major holidays.
 AAA has been reporting on holiday travel trends for more than two decades.
-The complete AAA/IHS Markit 2017 Independence Day holiday travel forecast is available here.
+The complete AAA/IHS Markit 2018 year-end holiday travel forecast is available here.